Sitecore/MVP-Site/README.md

 Currently there is an issue attempting to run New Dev Ex & MVP solutions at the same time as the rendering hosts clash in Treafik and neither of them will resolve.

-~~To run this solution at the same time as the NewDevEx solution follow the steps below.
-We don't want two instances of Traefik running, so this will make the MVP site piggyback off the NewDevEx Traefik instance.~~

-1. ~~Configure & run the NewDevEx solution according to the instructions on that repo~~
+1. Configure & run the NewDevEx solution according to the instructions on that repo
-2. ~~Run the MVP site in same way as above, but include the -RunWithoutTreafik toggle.~~
+2. Run the MVP site in same way as above, but include the -RunWithoutTreafik toggle.
-3. ~~Wait a couple of mins for Traefik to connect the new containers (Check they're listed in Traefik by hitting http://localhost:8079/dashboard)~~
+3. Wait a couple of mins for Traefik to connect the new containers (Check they're listed in Traefik by hitting http://localhost:8079/dashboard)